rfrancisco/demo-primeng/README.md

-# PrimeNG table examples
+# PrimeNG examples

-The project contains a .net core webapi and an angular application with the table examples.
+The project contains a .net core webapi and an angular application with the primeng examples.
 In order to run the example you need dotnet core 3.1 and nodejs installed in your machine.

 ## Verions used